Agatha Christie’s Evil Under the Sun-1982

 Stapleton is tremendous as Inez, the suffering wife who loves her husband and desperately wants them to have a nice life.
 The actress gives a gut-wrenching performance that should have won her the Oscar.

-The pacing is so good that it’s only the last forty-five minutes of the film where the real action takes place.
+The pacing is so good that the real action takes place only in the last forty-five minutes of the film.

 Strong characters and rich stories are offered as the buildup, and we know that peril is eventually coming, and indeed it does.

 The special effects and the airplane set are fantastic for 1970.
-The luxury airline with its plush seats and catered meals is on display and the entire length of the plane, and the cockpit, are used heavily.
+The luxury airline, with its plush seats and catered meals, is on display, and the entire length of the plane, including the cockpit, is used extensively.

 Characters walk up and down the aisles frequently, so the illusion is a vast and stylish airliner, even though a small set was probably used.